dhellmann/pymotw-3/source/re/index.rst

 =======================

 ``str.split()`` is one of the most frequently used methods for breaking apart strings to parse them.
-It only supports using literal values as separators, though, and sometimes a regular expression is necessary if the input is not consistently formatted.
+It supports only the use of literal values as separators, though, and sometimes a regular expression is necessary if the input is not consistently formatted.
 For example, many plain text markup languages define paragraph separators as two or